cnzau/cdm_server/README.md

 /reports
 ```

-To get the patient list for a particular category in a specified month :
+To get the patients list for a particular category in a specified month :

-1. Categories passed can only be 'ndp', 'kdp', 'nhp' or 'khp' or 'hdp'.
+1. Categories passed can only be 'ndp', 'kdp', 'nhp' or 'khp' or 'hdp' and using the name key `category`.

 - `ndp` - New Diabetic Patient
 - `kdp` - Known Diabetic Patient